 What is a Divorce Decree?

-Really, the word decree refers to any sort of proclamation backed up with authority or law.
+The word “decree” refers to any proclamation issued with authority or under law.
 In the world of family law, a divorce decree simply refers to the court’s final ruling and judgment order that officially terminates a marriage.

 The divorce process doesn’t end until the court issues a divorce decree.

-In other words, your status as married or divorced isn’t final until completing this step.
-Incomplete divorce proceedings may have effects on different areas, such as debt, taxes, property possession, employment benefits, and other legal rights.
+In other words, your status as married or divorced isn’t final until you complete this step.
+Incomplete divorce proceedings may affect various areas, including debt, taxes, property ownership, employment benefits, and other legal rights.

-Each divorce decree looks different, but in general, the purpose is to summarize the rights and duties of each party in connection with the divorce.
+Each divorce decree looks different, but in general, it summarizes each party’s rights and duties in connection with the divorce.

 A few of the issues and topics typically addressed in a divorce decree include: